* If you live in California, you also have a Health Maintenance Option (HMO) available. See below for details.

 How Are the Plans Different?

 - No copays with this plan.
-You pay the full cost of care (except for in-network preventive care) until you meet the deductible.
+You pay the contracted, negotiated rate of care (except for in-network preventive care) until you meet the deductible.
 After you meet the deductible, you and the plan share the cost of care.

 - Company-funded HSA to help you pay for care; you can add money of your own, too.